Brave New Work: AI and Tech in the Hands of Artists

 Santa Barbara, CA October 7, 8 & 9th

-“Brave New Work: AI and Tech in the Hands of Artists” is a contemporary art exhibition and three-day symposium in Santa Barbara showcasing internationally recognized artists and speakers who are utilizing exciting new technologies to tell compelling stories centered on the environment, cultural identities, and community.
+“Brave New Work, AI and Tech in the Hands of Artists” is a contemporary art exhibition and three-day symposium in Santa Barbara showcasing internationally recognized artists and speakers who are utilizing exciting new technologies to tell compelling stories centered on the environment, cultural identities, and community.
 City-wide, the event includes networking opportunities, casual receptions, and public art.

 Programming: